Life on Earth is sustained by complex interactions between organisms

 contains 57,433 interaction with 4 unique types of associations (e.g.,

 taxon (e.g., Alopex lagopus).
-The report includes detailed summaries of
+This report includes detailed summaries of

-interactions data as well as a taxonomic review from multiple
+interaction data, a taxonomic review from multiple catalogs, and an

 Introduction

-Data review can be a time consuming process, especially when done
+Data review and archiving can be a time-consuming process, especially

-manually.
-This review report aims to help facilitate data review of
+when done manually.
+This review report aims to help facilitate both

-species interaction claims made in datasets registered with Global
+Additionally, an automatic review of species interaction claims made in

-review includes summary statistics of, and observations about, the
+This review includes summary statistics about, and observations

 For additional metadata related to this dataset, please visit https://github.com/globalbioticinteractions/msb-para